mdelobelle/obsidian_supercharged_links/README.md

 Right click on a link will automatically display an item per target note's frontmatter property and "inline fields" (dataview syntax)

+these options are accessible from:
+- the context menu of a link,
+- the context menu of a calendar day,
+- the context menu of a file in the file explorer,
+- the "more options" menu of a file
+- the command palette "Cmd+P" or by typing the hotkey Alt+O (can be customized in hotkeys settings)

 ### Update text property

 1. Right-click on the link